demisto/content-docs/docs/tutorial-setup-dev.md

 - Uploading/Downloading your integration code to/from Demisto
 - Running commands directly on Demisto

 However, if you want to a different IDE (Visual Studio Code, Sublime, vi, emacs, etc.) it's totally fine!
 It just means that some of those tasks must be performed manually.
-To automate it, we are working on a new [demisto-sdk](https://github.com/demisto/demisto-sdk) project, which is currently in beta stage and will be documented soon.
+To automate them, you can use the  [demisto-sdk](https://github.com/demisto/demisto-sdk).
+In this tutorial, we will be using it for unit tests, but more features will come in the future.

 ## Requirements